brandon-gs/storymash-web/README.md

     - [x] Create page to read all stories
     - [x] Add stories service
     - [x] Create StoryCard component
+      - [ ] Add "..." if the first chapter text is too long
     - [x] Create StoryList component
       - [ ] Refactor to get stories from props
       - [ ] Add masonry layout for the stories